-3.7.1.
-Liquidity risk arises in an FMIa securities settlement facility when it, its participants, or other entities cannot settle their payment obligations when due as part of the clearing or settlement process.
-Depending on the design of an FMIa securities settlement facility, liquidity risk can arise between the FMIsecurities settlement facility and its participants, between the FMIsecurities settlement facility and other entities (such as its commercial bank money settlement banksagents, nostro agents, custodian banks, and liquidity providers), or between participants in an FMI (such as in a DNS payment system or SSS).a securities settlement facility.
-It is particularly important for an FMIa securities settlement facility to manage carefully its liquidity risk if, as is typical in many systems, the FMI the securities settlement facility relies on incoming payments from participants or other entities during the settlement process in order to make payments to other participants.
-If a participant or another entity fails to pay the FMI securities settlement facility, the FMI securities settlement facility may not have sufficient funds to meet its payment obligations to other participants.
-In such an event, the FMI securities settlement facility would need to rely on its own liquidityliquid resources (that is, liquid assets and prearranged funding arrangements) to cover the funds shortfall and complete settlement.
-An FMIA securities settlement facility should have a robust framework to manage its liquidity risks from the full range of participants and other entities.
-In some cases, a participant may play other roles within the FMI securities settlement facility, such as a settlement or custodian bank or liquidity provider.
-These other roles should be considered in determining an FMI/sa securities settlement facility's liquidity needs.
+Liquidity risk arises in a securities settlement facility when it, its participants or other entities cannot settle their payment obligations when due as part of the settlement process.
+Depending on the design of a securities settlement facility, liquidity risk can arise between the securities settlement facility and its participants, between the securities settlement facility and other entities (such as commercial bank money settlement agents, nostro agents, custodian banks and liquidity providers), or between participants in a securities settlement facility.
+It is particularly important for a securities settlement facility to manage carefully its liquidity risk if the securities settlement facility relies on incoming payments from participants or other entities during the settlement process in order to make payments to other participants.
+If a participant or another entity fails to pay the securities settlement facility, the securities settlement facility may not have sufficient funds to meet its payment obligations to other participants.
+In such an event, the securities settlement facility would need to rely on its own liquid resources (that is, liquid assets and prearranged funding arrangements) to cover the funds shortfall and complete settlement.
+A securities settlement facility should have a robust framework to manage its liquidity risks from the full range of participants and other entities.
+In some cases, a participant may play other roles within the securities settlement facility, such as a settlement or custodian bank or liquidity provider.
+These other roles should be considered in determining a securities settlement facility's liquidity needs.